-During execution Cucumber first look for your features files which are written in Gherkin Language.
-Features file consist of scenario, scenario outlines, steps, tags, example etc. Each test case in Cucumber called a scenario.
-Feature file is group of this scenario.
-For example a Search Feature file consist of many search test cases.
+- Find the Feature File: Cucumber first looks for your features files with tagged scenarios written in Gherkin language during execution.
+Features file consist of Scenario, Scenario Outlines, Steps, Tags, Examples, etc. Each test case in Cucumber is called a scenario.
+A feature file is a group of this Scenario.
+For example, a Search Feature file consists of many search test cases.

-Several scenarios are linked with their step definition, which are written in specific programming language like Java, Ruby etc. A Step definition are step of code mapped to single or many scenarios.
-This code is linked with other code and automation libraries.
-This code interact with browsers using browser specific drivers.
+- Look for Linked Step Definition File: Each Scenario has a corresponding mapped step definition.
+A step definition is written in specific programming languages like Java, Ruby, Python, etc. Step definitions include the step of code which is mapped to a single or many scenarios.
+This code is linked with other code and automation libraries like Selenium.
+This code interacts with browsers using browser-specific drivers.